 Positive factors - The outlook on the long-term rating can be revised to Stable if the tolling margins and profitability improve, leading to an improvement in the debt metrics.

-Negative factors - Sustained pressure on revenue and profitability, or any material investment/funding support to Group companies (including Lummus Technology), or any large debt-funded capex/acquisition could lead to a rating downgrade.
+Negative factors - A sustained pressure on revenue and profitability and any material investments/funding support to Group companies (including Lummus Technology), or any large debt-funded capex/acquisition could lead to a downgrade.